cameleon45/super-potatoes/Music-Commands.md

 >Kashima's Music is Revamped.
 You can only skip the songs you added and the Admins with Permission Manage_Messages can skip all the songs while the stop is limited to admins only, that also has the Permission Manage_Messages.

->Kashima's now Auto Leaves after 30 secs of Inactivity on the the Voice Channel
+>Kashima now Auto Leaves after 30 secs of Inactivity on the the Voice Channel